arjunblj/northeastern.io/attributed/README.md

 Congrats on making it to the third (and last) HTML-related term you'll have to learn!

 Attributes are where the magic happens.
+Some elements are more advanced than others and attributes allow us to feed specific elements more arguments (when applicable).

 >Attributes are properties used to provide additional information about an element.
 The most common attributes include the id attribute, which identifies an element; the class attribute, which classifies an element; the src attribute, which specifies a source for embeddable content; and the href attribute, which provides a hyperlink reference to a linked resource.